The 20 Best Mitochondrial Complex 1 Deficiency Doctors Near Me in Minnesota, US

 Accepting New Patients

-Supreet Deshpande is a Physiatrist in Saint Paul, Minnesota.
+Supreet Deshpande is a Physiatrist practicing medicine in Saint Paul, Minnesota.
 Dr. Deshpande is rated as an Experienced provider by MediFind in the treatment of Mitochondrial Complex 1 Deficiency.
-Her top areas of expertise are Cerebral Palsy, Spasticity, Moebius Syndrome, and CHARGE Syndrome.
+She is also highly rated in 25 other conditions, according to our data.
+Her clinical expertise encompasses Spasticity, Cerebral Palsy, Moebius Syndrome, CHARGE Syndrome, and Rhizotomy.
 Dr. Deshpande is currently accepting new patients.

 Experienced in Mitochondrial Complex 1 Deficiency